 Cal Hewitt is a recent student of the Langton and the author of this website.
-Having led the LUCID experiment for two years, he is obsessed with beauty in the universe and the interconnectedness of scientific endeavour, language, and thought that his first dialogue explores.
-Since leaving school, he is reading Natural Sciences at Pembroke College, Cambridge.
+He is now reading Physics at Pembroke College, Cambridge.

 Drishti Rai is an 18 year old with a passion for economics and academia.
 She plans to study the former at university, having completed A levels in maths, further maths, physics, and economics.
 She also runs a blog: thedismalstudy.wordpress.com